crnk-project/crnk-example/README.md

 - https://www.npmjs.com/package/@crnk/angular-ngrx is used to simplify binding of frontend components to JSON API. see http://www.crnk.io/documentation/#_angular_development_with_ngrx.
 - UI components and styling is taken from Angular Material.
 Some further PrimeNG components are used (currently the table).
+You may use any UI component libary of your choice.
+Only the table binding of @crnk/angular-ngrx may need to be generalized (currently still PrimeNG-only to a small part).

 In more detail:

 - `AppModule` initializes the application.
 - `crnk-typescript-gen` is setup in Gradle to generate resource stubs into `src/resources`.
 - `demo.scss` does some styling, work in progress.
+Google Material does a good job in general.
+PrimeNG not such much without the commercial themes that are not usable in OSS projects.
 - `MovieModule` shows a typical CRUD pattern with a table (explorer) and editor.
   - The explorer supports sorting, filtering and pagination.
   - The explorer allows to create an new resource with an editor.